IIIM-IS/AERA/README.md

 ## Gotchas

-This is a list of unintuitive issues with using Replicode, to help new users.
+This is a list of unintuitive issues with using AERA, to help new users.

 * Only the `AERA/replicode_v1.2` examples really function due to syntax changes.
 * The term "set" is used even when it means an ordered array with repeated elements.